Guide to Market Value of Your Home

 Size

 Although location may be a top priority, home size is still a factor in evaluating value.
-It’s done by price per square foot; however the price per square foot can vary.
-Living space such as bathrooms and bedrooms drive up the value of a home.
-For example, if you have a 2,000 square foot home with a big garage, two bedrooms and one bathroom it'll likely be valued less than a 2,000 square foot place with a smaller garage, three bedrooms and one bathroom.
+The calculation is done by price per square foot; however, the price per square foot can vary.
+Living space, such as bathrooms and bedrooms, drive up the value of a home.
+For example, if you have a 2,000-square-foot home with a big garage, two bedrooms and one bathroom, it’ll likely be valued less than a 2,000-square-foot place with a smaller garage, three bedrooms and one bathroom.

 The five biggest upgrades that can increase your home value